Myrtleford Alpine Saints Football Netball Club: Myrtleford Saints History, 1886–1950

 The teams were merged and called the Myrtleford Football Club with the first eighteen to compete in the Ovens and King and the second eighteen in the Myrtleford and Bright District Football League.
 Myrtleford First Team went through their first season winning nearly all their games but a controversial issue saw them losing all their points and ending up on the bottom of the ladder instead of first place.
 A player named A. Janides was registered under his nickname 'Mick' resulting in the points been deducted.
 The Second eighteen become runners-up to Harrietville.

-1948 and 1949 saw both teams competing in their respective leagues with both being runners up in 1948.
+In 1948 and 1949 saw both teams competing in their respective leagues with both being runners up in 1948.
 The senior team lost the O&KFL grand final to the Wangaratta Rovers.
 1949 also saw the beginnings of a junior league in the District.
 A match was arranged as a curtain raiser which led to more Junior games been played and a junior knock out competition to be held on the Kings birthday.
 Invitations went out to Bright, Beechworth, Whorouly, Wodonga and Myrtleford.
 The end of the 1949 season saw the Myrtleford Seniors finally defeat the Wangaratta Rovers in the O&KFL Grand Final to become Premiers.
 A fitting Climax for they also created a record in the Ovens and King Football League by not being defeated in a single match for the entire season.

 In late 1949 Myrtleford put an application towards the Ovens and Murray Football League to be included in the 1950 season.